jakeevans00/Datalog-Parser/README.md

-# Build an Interpreter for the Datalog Language
+# Interpreter for the Datalog Language

 ### Scanner (Lexer)
 Create a lexer that tokenizes input.
 Input files are read and split based on grammar rules for the Datalog language.